Victoria, Hong Kong: Boundaries

+First streets

+According to the 1845 map of Victoria City, 16 streets were initially named for the city.
+These streets exist mainly in the areas of Central and the Mid-Levels, with two being in Sheung Wan.
+These street names were finalised by the second governor of Hong Kong, Sir John Francis Davis.
+All 16 streets were named after persons of great prominence in Great Britain or in Hong Kong, with the location and layout determined according to the position and prominence of the eponymous person:

 Boundary stones

 In 1903, the Hong Kong Government erected several boundary stones to mark the limits of Victoria, measuring 98 cm in height, tapered at the top and with the inscription "City Boundary 1903".
 As the city’s boundaries were clearly defined by ordinance, these stones were more just physical markers.

 Three additional boundary stones were found in 2021, adding the total of discovered stones to 10, including the one disappeared in June 2007.